brendanhasz/brendanhasz.github.io/_posts/2018-06-27-bayesian-correlations.md

     Correlation coefficient: 0.986 ( p = 1.69e-15 )

-But what if we want to know the probability of seeing *any* value of $\rho$?
-If we could compute a probability distribution over the possible values $\rho$ could take, then we would be able to make inferences as to the value of $\rho$.
-What I mean by "inferences" is statements such as "there's a 95% probability that the value of $\rho$ is between 0.3 and 0.6".
+But what if we want to know the probability of seeing *any* value of \\(\rho\\)?
+If we could compute a probability distribution over the possible values \\(\rho\\) could take, then we would be able to make inferences as to the value of \\(\rho\\).
+What I mean by "inferences" is statements such as "there's a 95% probability that the value of \\(\rho\\) is between 0.3 and 0.6".
 Using frequentist statistics (which gave us the p-value above), we can only make claims like "assuming there is no correlation, the probability of observing our data is such-and-such."
-Having a full probability distribution over the values of $\rho$ would give us a more explicit way of expressing how uncertain we are about the value of $\rho$, and also would let us understand how likely different effect sizes are.
+Having a full probability distribution over the values of \\(\rho\\) would give us a more explicit way of expressing how uncertain we are about the value of \\(\rho\\), and also would let us understand how likely different effect sizes are.

 To get that probability distribution, we can perform a Bayesian correlation.
-Basically what we'll be doing is "fitting" a bivariate (2D) normal distribution to our points, and then computing $\rho$ from the covariance of that normal distribution.
+Basically what we'll be doing is "fitting" a bivariate (2D) normal distribution to our points, and then computing \\(\rho\\) from the covariance of that normal distribution.

 ![Fitting a normal distribution](/assets/img/bayesian-correlation/fitting-normal-distribution.svg)

 A univariate (1D) normal distribution is defined by its mean and variance.
-But a bivariate normal distribution is defined by its mean *vector* $\mu$ (i.e. the mean in each dimension ) and its covariance matrix (the covariance between each pair of dimensions).
-The covariance matrix for a bivariate normal distribution is just a 2x2 matrix, and people usually use the symbol $\Sigma$ to refer to it (not to be confused with the same symbol which is used for a sum!).
+But a bivariate normal distribution is defined by its mean *vector* \\(\mu\\) (i.e. the mean in each dimension ) and its covariance matrix (the covariance between each pair of dimensions).
+The covariance matrix for a bivariate normal distribution is just a 2x2 matrix, and people usually use the symbol \\(\Sigma\\) to refer to it (not to be confused with the same symbol which is used for a sum!).
 The diagonal elements of the matrix are just the variance of the data in each dimension, and the non-diagonal elements are the covariance between dimensions:

+{ % raw %}
 $$
 \Sigma =
 \begin{bmatrix}